-Q: What are the main reasons why you feel employee engagement should be a focus for leaders in 2020?
+Q: What are the main reasons why you feel employee engagement should be a focus for leaders?

 There are many, many benefits to having employee engagement as a core part of your organization’s culture, for engagement to be a mindset that everyone prioritizes.
 Summarizing just a few reasons is difficult, but here you go: